Vice presidential debate: Start time, moderators, how to watch and stream faceoff between Walz and Vance

 Minnesota Gov. Tim Walz and Sen. JD Vance (R., Ohio) will face off Tuesday night in New York City in the only vice presidential debate of the 2024 election.

 The debate, which is being broadcast by CBS News, comes three weeks after Vice President Kamala Harris and former President Donald Trump squared off in Philadelphia in their first and possibly only debate.
-ABC News moderators David Muir and Linsey Davis were widely praised for their live fact checks, but CBS moderators Norah O’Donnell and Margaret Brennan will take a more passive approach tonight, allowing Walz and Vance to correct one another.
+ABC News moderators David Muir and Linsey Davis were widely praised for their live fact checks, but CBS moderators Norah O’Donnell and Margaret Brennan will take a more passive approach tonight, allowing Walz and Vance to correct each other.

 Instead, CBS will display a QR code on the screen viewers can scan with their phones, directing them to real-time fact checks by reporters on the CBS News website.
 But that code will appear only on CBS’ telecast and not every other broadcast or cable news network also broadcasting tonight’s debate.